 While I discuss the site in this review I will be offering my unbiased opinion.
 If you feel that you can add to the opinions expressed here then please feel free to comment below.

-If you are interested to know more about your last name then please read on.
+If you want to know more about your last name then please read on.

-After reading this review you may want to check out what your family’s coat of arms looks like.
+After reading this review then please check out your family’s coat of arms.

 SurnameDB Rating and Details